jbeBan/Flask-Demo-App/README.md

 ## How to Download and Run the App

+You must have Python installed and set as a PATH variable for the following instructions to work.
+If you get an error stating `Python was not found;` when running the first command, try replacing `python` with `python3`.

 > ### Download
 > ---
 > To download the app, click on the `Code` button and select the `Download ZIP` option.
 Make sure to save the zip file somewhere that is easy to reach with the command line/bash.
 After saving the zip file to your desired location, extract the zip file.